+Make sure the office staff know about the visit and who to contact when the author arrives.
 A staffroom can be a lonely place for a visitor.
 Try to organise someone to keep them company, make sure they have something to drink and find the toilet.

 Organise someone to show the author to the relevant rooms and back to the staff room afterwards.
 An unfamiliar school is a very difficult place to navigate.